taravasya/discourse-formatting-toolbar/README.md

 ## Thanks

  - [ZogStrip](https://github.com/discourse/vbulletin-bbcode) : for his vbulletin BBcode, which was very helpful.
+ - [eviltrout](https://github.com/eviltrout) : for the upgrading of the vbulletin BBcode
  - [cpradio](https://github.com/cpradio) : for the help on the toolbar.